AgentOps-AI/agentops/README.md

 `version: 0.0.2`
 This is an alpha release for early testers.

-Agentops is still in closed beta.
+Agentops is still in closed alpha.
 You can sign up for an API key [here](https://agentops.ai).

 # Quick Start